 Additionally, any individual, public agency, or organization may file complaints about specified situations pertaining to instructional materials, emergency, or urgent facilities conditions that pose a threat to the health and safety of pupils or staff, and teacher vacancies or misassignments.
 Such complaints ("Williams Complaints") are subject to a different complaint procedure.
-Such a complaint may be filed anonymously.
+Such a complaint may be filed anonymously and under certain circumstances may be filed directly with the State Superintendent of Public Instruction.

-For more information concerning the filing of uniform complaints, copies of the Board Policies and Administrative Regulations pertaining to these complaint procedures are available upon request at the school or District/COE offices free of charge, or on the District/COE website at [www.rescueusd.org].
+For more information concerning the filing of uniform complaints, copies of the Board Policies and Administrative Regulations pertaining to these complaint procedures are available upon request at the school or District/COE offices free of charge, or on the District/COE website at www.rescueusd.org.
 [5 CCR 4600 et seq.].
-(Attachment - 5)
+(Attachment-5)

-26. Sexual Harassment Policy:
+29. Sexual Harassment Policy:

 Reports of alleged pupil sexual harassment in violation of District/COE policy or federal or state law will be handled pursuant to the attached policies and procedures established by the District/COE.
 The District/COE shall be responsible for providing written procedures regarding the process for reporting, investigating, and resolving such complaints.
 [EC 48980(f), 212.5, 231.5].
-(Attachment - 6)

-27. School Accountability Report Card:
+30. School Accountability Report Card: